 Partners talked about how the author used cause and effect to tell the story.

 Click here to download two FREE cause & effect activities.

 As all teachers are, I am strategic when pulling vocabulary from a book we are working with.
 I like to have students work with words that not only increase their vocabulary but also give opportunities to work with grammar and spelling patterns.

 While at the vocabulary center students made mini books to add to a culminating Alexander booklet.

 Decoding Longer Words

 Like all teachers, I have a wide range of reading abilities in my classroom.
-This book is a treasure trove of multi-syllable words to work with and I pulled words from the book to make this flapbook activity.
-With two versions it serves double duty as a small group work mat that is easily differentiated.
+This book is a treasure trove of interesting, longer words for students to work with.
+I pulled words from the book to have students work with decoding and counting syllables in longer words.

 Creating a Timeline

 As an extension activity, a group of my students created this flow map type timeline of Alexander’s day.

 Creating timelines is a great way to work on retelling skills and even to support summary writing.
 Students first made a list of key events and wrote them on index cards.
 Students placed the cards in order and glued them onto a large piece of butcher paper.